EFLKumo/dotfiles/README.md

 *Add wallpaper at modules/desktop/wm/niri/wallpaper.jpg*

 *This configuration employs NetworkManager so if you're not using WLAN, please disable it.*

+## Adding packages / programs

+1. Add a .nix file under `modules`
+2. Import it in the nearest `default.nix`
+3. Enable it in `config/hosts/efl-nix/modules.nix`

 ## Install NixOS